 Day Two: A visit To Selkirk Provincial Park

 The Happy Camper's next stop is to Selkirk in Haldimand County.
 He is there to camp, but also to help some businesses in the area.
-In this episode more perch was had, (Sunflower Café), a local brewery visited (Concession Road Brewery), a stop at the historic Wilson MacDonald Memorial School Museum, and dinner at Fresh Market Kitchen.
+In this episode more perch was had, (Sunflower Café), a local brewery visited (Concession Road Brewery), and a stop at the historic Wilson MacDonald Memorial School Museum.

 Day Three: From Haldimand to Chatham-Kent

 Day three starts at the beautiful and sunny Rondeau Provincial Park, where Kevin’s dog Angel seems to be having the time of his life.
 Follow the happy camper on his journey to Rondeau in Chatham-Kent where he visits Charlie’s café for a freshly poured cup of coffee, sets up a campsite alongside his wife Christine and enjoys a refreshing craft beer at Red Barn Brewery.

 Day Four: Camping Under the Rain at Wheatley

 On the fourth day, the Happy Camper camps at Wheatley Provincial Park in Chatham-Kent.
 Despite the rainy weather, Kevin’s excitement to experience the beautiful town of Wheatley never ceases.
 As he moves forward with his trip, he enjoys more fish, this time walleye, at Taylor’s Fish and Chip Truck and blueberry scones and jam at Parks Blueberries.